vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/introduction.txt

   for the Qt event loop in the same way that the :mod:`dbus.mainloop.glib` included with the standard ``dbus-python`` bindings package provides support for the GLib event loop.
 The API is described in :ref:`ref-dbus`.
-It is only available for PyQt for X11 and only if the ``dbus-python`` v0.80 (or later) bindings package is installed.
+It is only available if the ``dbus-python`` v0.80 (or later) bindings package is installed.
 The :mod:`~PyQt4.QtDBus` module provides a more Qt-like interface to DBus.

 - The :mod:`~PyQt4.uic` module.
 This module contains classes for handling the ``.ui`` files created by Qt Designer that describe the whole or part of a